John Steptoe

-John Steptoe (September 14, 1950 - August 28, 1989) was an author and illustrator for children’s books dealing with aspects of the African-American experience.
-He is best known for Mufaro's Beautiful Daughters, which was acknowledged by literary critics as a breakthrough in African history and culture.
+John Steptoe (September 14, 1950 - August 28, 1989) was an author and illustrator children's books dealing with aspects of the African-American experience.
+He is best known for writing Mufaro's Beautiful Daughters (1987), which is noted for its presentation of African culture.

 Early life

+John Steptoe was born on September 14, 1950, in Brooklyn, New York, and grew up in Bedford–Stuyvesant with his sister and two brothers.
+Their father laid tracks for the precursor of the Metropolitan Transportation Authority.

+Steptoe began drawing as a young boy and attended the High School of Art and Design in Manhattan, where he was taught by Norman Lewis.
+However, Steptoe dropped out three months before graduation because he did not find school practical.
+Steptoe stated: "It wasn’t my thing.
+I was getting sick on the train fighting all those people when it wasn’t that important for me to get where I was going."

-John Steptoe was born in Brooklyn, New York.
-He began drawing as a young child and received formal art training at the High School of Art and Design in Manhattan, and had Norman Lewis as his instructor.
-He also attended the Vermont Academy, where he studied under the sculptor John Torres, and William Majors, a widely acclaimed painter.
+Steptoe later attended the Vermont Academy, where he studied under the sculptor John Torres, and William Majors, a widely acclaimed painter.